Vricap/Image-Search-Application-Javascript/README.md

 # Image-Search-Application-Javascript

-Simple image search engine using _Unsplash_ API with Javasript.
+Simple image search using _Unsplash_ API with Javasript.

 The website is **_responsive_**, although still **_imperfect_**. https://vricap-image-search-app.netlify.app/